close up image of dictionary

 This MA allows you to focus on areas of literature that interest you the most, choosing from 700 years of literature in English.
 You'll discover new areas of interest, and hone your independent research skills.

-English Literature MA, 1 year full-time, 2 years part-time
+English Literature MA, 1 year full-time

 This MA allows you to focus on areas of literature that interest you the most, choosing from 700 years of literature in English.
 You'll discover new areas of interest, and hone your independent research skills.